Costs of setting up a loan in Spain will differ from other countries.

 Mortgage deed tax

 AJD tax, known as mortgage deed tax, is not a Bank cost but a tax on the inception of a new loan.
-The cost of this tax comes from a rather complicated formula based on the risk of the total loan exposure and is calculated before completion again as a provision.
+The cost of this tax comes from a rather complicated formula based on the risk of the total loan exposure.

 Broker or advice fees